 Pros and Cons of Next.js

-- Fast page load time – Static websites are faster by default than dynamic ones, and as Next.js allows you to build one, your website will work with a blink of an eye.
+- Fast page load time – Static websites are faster by default than dynamic ones, and as Next.js allows you to build one, your website will work in a blink of an eye.

 - Front-end freedom – Pre-made templates or themes do not limit you.
 Instead, you can design and customise front-end, so it meets your needs and expectations.

 - Image optimisation – <image> and Automatic Image Optimization as default features.